Katniss218/HumanSpaceProgram/CONTRIBUTING.md

 #### Enhancements and Features:

 Enhancements are always welcome and appreciated!
-If you have a suggestion on how to improve Human Space Program for everyone, you can suggest it by opening an `improvement` or `new feature` type issue [on HSP github](https://github.com/Katniss218/HumanSpaceProgram/issues).
+If you have a suggestion on how to improve Human Space Program for everyone, you can suggest it by opening an `improvement` or `new feature` type issue on [HSP GitHub](https://github.com/Katniss218/HumanSpaceProgram/issues).
 Please include information on your idea:
 - A clear and concise title describing your suggestion.
 - A detailed description of the suggestion.